 Bitcoin Fear & Greed Index

-The Bitcoin Fear and Greed Index is currently at 51 in the Neutral zone, up 6 points from this time last week.
-The index reached a high of 53 on Saturday and a low of 45 on Thursday last week.
+The Bitcoin Fear & Greed Index is currently at 55 in the Greed zone, down 5 points from this time last week.
+The index reached a high of 60 on Friday last week and a low of 54 on Tuesday this week.

 State of crypto